9 Best CCW Gun in 2024 + Buyers Guide

 Sure, it’s larger and thus not as easy to conceal, however, carrying a ‘compact’ firearm isn’t that difficult with the right combination of holster and belt.
 The CZ P10C is a large handgun slightly smaller than a full-size pistol that I believe is one of the best on the market.
 The Glock 19 long ruled this seat, but I feel as though Glock has fallen behind lately.

-The P10C packs 15 rounds of 9mm which is plenty for a concealed carry.
-It comes with a polymer frame that’s strong and thermally stable, and a simple and straightforward striker-fired design, meaning there are less parts that I need to maintain.
-It sounds basic but packs several features that make it a step above the rest.
-First, the flat-faced trigger is smooth and exceptionally well done.
-The striker-fired design translates into a consistent trigger pull, helping me land accurate shots every time.
+The CZ P10C is an accurate concealed carry gun.
+With its striker-fired mechanism, it ensures a consistent trigger pull, helping me land accurate shots every time.
 The grip is designed according to the ergonomic DiFEND method, so the pistol is super user-friendly.
 It naturally clings to my hand and makes shooting comfortable, stable, and safe.

 So, in the end, if you don’t mind a little extra size, then the CZ P10C has your back.
-Read our complete review on the CZ P10C
+Read our complete review on the CZ P10C.

 CZ P10C Pros and Cons